 If the till is to be used only the volunteer behind the bar should input data.

 Gloves should be worn to collect glasses after the gig.

 Bottled beer only – it will not be viable to sell draught beer as audience capacity will be insufficient to shift it before it goes off.

 The sound engineer will be responsible for cleaning equipment at the end of the gig.

-Action: background music will be kept very low to avoid this risk.
+People having to raise their voices increases the risk of aerosol transmission so background music will be kept very low to avoid this risk.

 This room will continue to have a dual function.
 Musicians should use only the “sofa area” not the office area.
-Singers and wind/brass players will be asked not to practice in the office/green room.

-Reviewed and revised: 2 September 2020.
+Reviewed and revised: July 2021